But what if money wasn’t an issue? Let’s see the most expensive cameras ever manufactured.

 Their Hasselblad H6D-400c has a 100MP sensor.
 But it allows you to capture up to 400MP through pixel-shifting technology.

 If you have a cool $48k, Hasselblad is kind enough to give you a free Lightroom subscription.
 Now that’s quite a bargain.

 Who doesn’t want a camera that went to space?
 Here we have one of the famous Hasselblad cameras they managed to bring back to Earth.

-Bought by an American astronaut who was also an amateur photographer.
-It was then passed on to a ‘space historian’ who says (all jokes aside) it is in good hands.
+An American astronaut who was also an amateur photographer bought the camera.
+He then passed it on to a ‘space historian’ who says (all jokes aside) it’s in good hands.